For additional information, review the prospective nursing student packet (PDF).

 The nursing program does have transfer guidelines.
 Individuals interested in this option should contact the ADN Department Chair to discuss this option and see if they qualify to transfer.

 The Nursing program conducts clinicals at various area hospitals as well as long term care and community agencies.
 Clinical sites are chosen for the learning experience related to each nursing course.
-Students are informed of clinical sites prior to enrolling in nursing courses.
+Students are informed of clinical sites and times prior to enrolling in nursing courses.

 The CLC Nursing Program encourages continuing education for all of our nursing graduates.
 There is a national initiative to elevate the level of nursing education and CLC has developed partnerships with several Universities to transition graduates to the next level of education, a Bachelors Degree in Nursing (BSN).
 The list of partnerships is on the BSN web page and additional information is available in the Nursing Education Office.
 Graduates must be licensed Registered Nurses in order to complete these programs.